No products in the cart.

 - Once you get certified, congratulations!
 The next step to becoming a paraglider is getting the right gear that is both qualities assured and fitted to your skill level.
 As a beginner, go with a beginner wing, harness, etc. so you can safely control it.
 As you get better, you can upgrade to new gear to reflect your advancement.

 Think About Joining A Club or Association:

 - Are you the only one you know that has taken on this new sport?
 If so, know that you do not have to fly alone every single time.
-Try looking for local paragliding clubs in your area (there are bound to be a few).
+Try looking for local paragliding clubs in your area (there are bound to be a few) the best way would be to look at the national association: USHPA.org, where you will find a list of schools close to you.
 This will allow you to gain more insight from multi-level pilots to support your own development and make you some pretty close friends along the way.

 CONCLUSION – ONE STEP AT A TIME